 The majestic North Fork of the Flathead River is one of one of the wildest rivers in America.
 Rising in the lush forests of British Columbia, its pristine waters mark the boundary of Glacier National Park and flow hundreds of miles to Montana's Flathead Lake.
 The Flathead is a vital artery of the 10-million acre Crown of the Continent -- one of perhaps a dozen places on the planet that remains a complete and functioning natural system.
 It harbors the continent's most magnificent wildlife; grizzly bears, Canada lynx, wolverine, elk and all the other plants and animals that flourished before European settlement isolated them refuges like the North Fork.
 The Flathead River Valley is also the heart of northwest Montana's cultural and economic vitality.

-The Flathead's crystalline waters are threatened by proposals for mining and energy extraction.
-One proposal's for a mountain top removal coal operation expected to process more than 2 million tons of coal a year for 20 years --coal destined for Chinese steel plants.
+The Flathead's crystalline waters were threatened by proposals for mining and energy extraction.
+One proposal was for a mountain top removal coal operation expected to process more than 2 million tons of coal a year for 20 years --coal destined for Chinese steel plants.
 Coal mining in the adjacent Elk River Valley has dramatically increased pollution.
-Such operations on the North Fork would do damage for hundreds of miles of the river and surrounding habitat.
+Such operations on the North Fork would have done damage for hundreds of miles of the river and surrounding habitat.

-In order to secure this historic agreement, The Conservancy and Nature Conservancy of Canada, an unrelated organization, have committed $10 million dollars to help cover the costs of withdrawing mineral rights in the North Fork.
-We are counting on those who love this wild place to lend their support to our effort to raise these funds.
+Key to securing this historic agreement was the commitment of The Conservancy and Nature Conservancy of Canada, an unrelated organization, to raise the $10 million dollars needed to help cover the costs of withdrawing mineral rights in the North Fork.
+Many generous people and organizations, who love this wild place, stepped up and helped us successfully raise these funds.

 We extend a special thank you to Warbug Pincus, Mike Goguen, and Tom and Teresa Quinn for providing major capital support for this project.